Technical overview of Jahia

-- Spring Framework as the dependency injection and bean configuration technology (as well as much more)
+- OSGi framework (Apache Karaf and Felix) as the modular and dynamic deployment platform (as well as much more)

-- Google Web Toolkit with Sencha GXT extensions for the UI in Edit mode, Contribute mode, User dashboard and Studio mode
+- Google Web Toolkit with Sencha GXT extensions for the UI in Jahia Studio

 - JBoss Drools as a rule engine